NUS-Project-SaBai/BackEnd/documentation/pages-registration/patients-post.md

 **Purpose on Frontend**:

-- patients POST endpoint searches for a matching face jpg in the backend and retrieves the data
+- patients POST endpoint adds a new patient data to the backend

 ---

 ## API Endpoint:

-- `/patients/search_face`
+- `/patients`

 ### Overview

 - **Description**:
-  Searches for a matching JPG via a JSON object
+  Adds a new patient for a specific patient via a JSON object
 - **HTTP Method**:
   POST
 - **Authentication**: